trilitech/tezos-developer-docs/src/pages/tutorials/originate-your-first-smart-contract/ligo/index.md

 The storage can be a primitive type such as an integer, string, or timestamp, or a complex data type that contains multiple values.
 For more information on contract data types, see [Smart contract concepts](../../../smart-contracts/smart-contracts-concepts/).

-- A function named `main` that defines the contract's _entrypoints_, which are functions that clients can call, like endpoints in an API.
-Contracts can have any number of entrypoints.

-- A definition for the parameter that determines whether the contract increments, decrements, or resets the storage.

-- Internal functions that run code when clients call the contract.
+- Internal functions called entrypoints that run code when clients call the contract.

+- A type that describes the return value of the entrypoints.

 Follow these steps to create the code for the contract: